ShayneEvans/csstats_scraper/README.md

 # Results
 ![csgo-stats](https://github.com/ShayneEvans/csgostats_scraper/assets/70344759/af50f90a-4c17-4f94-b23c-abce51a35d9e)

-The above is the result of the script, a sorted list (by HLTV rating) of all the players entered into the dictionary.
+What the google sheet should look like after the script is finished executing.
+This is a sorted list (by HLTV rating) of all the players entered into the dictionary.
 Included in A1 is the timestamp at which the sheet was most recently updated.
+The blurred image part on the left is a hyperlink to the csgostats.gg profile page of each of the players.

 # Future Improvements
 - Make it Linux friendly.
 I attempted to set this script up in an Ubuntu 22.10 environment on my Raspberry Pi 3 but ran into many issues when trying to use selenium and chromdriver/chromium.